snk-js/Frontend-for-Graph-Theory-with-Svelte/README.md

 credits to [`Vacuumlabs`](https://vacuumlabs.com/) and his devs

-this repo includes (or intended to) animated graphs and actor traversing through them using Svelte as framework. this repo also includes many different graph data structure conversion like `edge set` to `adjacency list` and some useful algorithms such as
+this repo includes (or intended to) animated graphs and actor traversing through them using Svelte as framework.

+Also, has many different graph data structure conversion like `edge set` to `adjacency list` and some useful algorithms such as
 `two-edge-connected-graph` assertion given a `adjacency list`

 # create-svelte